 - A great danger for any synthetic rope lies in friction against any object on its path.
 This can cause the rope to be seriously damaged or cut through, and has to be avoided at all cost.
 Even a guy rope on a tower can move enough to suffer friction damage if it touches anything along its length, so please locate your guys carefully.
 Particularly to be avoided are trees and tree branches.
-If you are using a tree support for a wire antenna you must ensure that no part of the synthetic rope can get close enough to the tree to risk damage by rubbing.
+If you use tree support for a wire antenna, you must ensure that no part of the synthetic rope can get close enough to the tree to risk damage by rubbing.
 Always use steel rope near or in a tree.
 You could use a pulley on the end of a steel rope to keep the synthetic rope well clear.

 - The lower part of the anchoring system should consist of steel rope cord in 2-4 meters of length.
 This ensures that the synthetic rope isn’t “chewed up” by an animal or gets damaged by some human activity (intentionally or unintentionally).

 A key element of safety is the end termination of the rope: